Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

 Getting Around Berlin

-We use Swapfiets and have been loving the freedom of getting around Berlin by bicycle!
-You basically get the benefit of owning your own bike for only €22.90 a month!
+We used to use Swapfiets and really loved the freedom of getting around Berlin by bicycle!
+With Swapfiets, you get the benefit of owning your own bike for as little as €14.90 a month!
+Check out our Swapfiets review to find out more about this bike rental service.

 Related Guide: Moving to Germany and want to know how to convert a foreign driver’s license to a German driving license?
 Find out how in our step-by-step Driver’s License in Germany Conversion guide.